horoshi10v/apiKurator/README.md

 # apiKurator
 ## Go REST API Backend with GORM, MySQL, and OAuth Google

-This repository contains a Go-based REST API backend application that utilizes the GORM library for interacting with a MySQL database and OAuth Google for authentication.
-It provides a starting point for building a robust backend server for your web or mobile applications.
+This repository contains a Go-based REST API server application that uses the GORM library to interact with a MySQL database and Google's OAuth 2.0 for authentication.
+The application also has a [client part](https://github.com/horoshi10v/ekurator-client/tree/master), together with which they form a service for searching and placing profiles for joint work on university projects.

 ## Prerequisites